wenbinyugroup/OpenSG/paper.md

 # Summary

-OpenSG is an open source platform for multiscale structural analysis using FEniCS backend which implements the Mechanics of Structure Genome (MSG) theory.
-This unified and revolutionary multiscale structure mechanics theory provides a rigorous and systematic approach to modeling advanced structures featuring general anisotropy and heterogeneity, including beams, plates, shells, and 3D structures.
+OpenSG is an open-source platform for multiscale structural mechanics using FEniCS backend which implements the Mechanics of Structure Genome (MSG) theory [@yu2019].
+This unified and revolutionary theory provides a rigorous and systematic approach to modeling advanced structures featuring general anisotropy and heterogeneity, including beams, plates, shells, and continuum structures.

-OpenSG uses Structure Gene (SG) as the mathematical building block to define heterogeneity and anisotropy of structures, such as laminated composite plates with 1D SG (heterogeneity in one direction), prismatic beams with 2D SG, and aperiodic beams with 3D SG.
-The platform has capabilities to obtain structural homogenized properties in terms of Cauchy continuum (3D) model, plate/shell model, or beam model, providing accurate, fast, and precise analysis for complex structural profiles like wind turbine blades.

-The software evaluates homogenization using mathematical building blocks of structure (SG) in one, two, or three dimensions.
-It has the capability to generate local stress and displacement fields (dehomogenization) based on user-defined input loads, enabling the research community to leverage the advantages of MSG theory for generating complex models for specific applications.
+Being a micromechanics code, OpenSG is useful for incorporating micro- and mesoscale features into other analysis programs via homogenization and dehomogenization.
+Homogenization is the process of obtaining homogenized structural properties whereas, dehomogenization is recovering the local stress and displacement fields.
+The homogenization and dehomogenization take place over the user-defined domain called the Structure Gene (SG).
+The SG serves as the mathematical building block to define the heterogeneity and anisotropy.
+It can be meshed with either 1D line elements, 2D quadrilateral or triangular elements, or 3D hexahedron or tetrahedron elements.
+The SG can then undergo homogenization to obtain structural properties in terms of Cauchy continuum model, plate/shell model, or beam model, providing accurate, fast, and precise analysis for complex structural profiles like wind turbine blades.
+Thus, enabling the research community to leverage the advantages of MSG theory for generating complex models for specific applications.

+# Usage
+A typical example would be to create a 3D SG with hexahedron elements to provied the Timoshenko beam properties needed for Gxbeam [@gxbeam] or BeamDyn [@beamdyn].  ...TODO

 # Statement of need

-TODO (Ernesto)

-"A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work."
+The MSG theory was first implemented in SwiftComp [@swiftcomp], a commercial code.
+It offers unification of the following codes: VAMUCH for unit cells of materials [@vamuch], VAPAS [@vapas] for plates and shells, and VABS [@cesnik1997vabs] for beams.
+In addition to replicating the core of SwiftComp's capabilities [@opensg], OpenSG extends the MSG theory to allow for aperiodic beam SGs made of either shell [@opensg_prismatic_shell_to_beam; @opensg_RM_shell] or sold [@opensg_tapered_solid] elements.
+This is particularly useful for modeling nonprismatic structures and for accounting for 3D phenomenon, such as panel buckling.
+Some examples of nonprismatic structures are airplane wings, propellers, offshore jacketed structures, wind blades, tapered tubes and rods, non prismatic bridges.

 # Theoretical Framework